Gay bar: United States

-HIV/AIDS impact
+HIV/AIDS impact and response

-Gay bars have been heavily impacted by the HIV/AIDS epidemic.
-For example, San Francisco had over 100 gay bars when the epidemic hit in the early 1980s; by 2011 there were only about 30 remaining.
-Millions of gay men around the world died during the worst years of the epidemic (before effective treatment) which resulted in fewer gay men owning and patronizing gay bars.
+Gay bars have been heavily impacted by the epidemiology of HIV/AIDS with both potential risk and crucial community support and education.

+San Francisco had over 100 gay bars when the epidemic first hit in the early 1980s; by 2011 there were only about 30 remaining.
+During the worst years of the epidemic, before affordable and effective treatment, millions of gay men around the world died; consequently fewer persons owned or patronized gay bars.